 Some of the features you can expect as a Jungle Scout user, include:

 - In-Depth Product Data.
 Access historical data, reviews, opportunity scores, and more to find product opportunities.
+Their Niche Hunter Tool is especially useful.

 - Product Tracker.
 Group, track, and compare product ideas and sales metrics to make more informed decisions.